OneWeb satellites under assembly. Click to enlarge. Credit: Arianespace

 In addition to 21 orders for Soyuz rockets, Russian officials negotiated an option with OneWeb to order from three to 11 Proton rockets to launch additional OneWeb satellites, but that deal, which was estimated from $300 to $800 million, had not materialized so far, leaving Proton's commercial future in limbo.

-By the beginning of 2019, Roskosmos hoped to launch four OneWeb missions from Baikonur in 2019 and eight in 2020.
+By the beginning of 2019, Roskosmos planned to launch four OneWeb missions from Baikonur in 2019 and eight in 2020.
 At least five launches were expected from Vostochny, however at the end of 2018, RIA Novosti reported that despite a Russian proposal to shift two OneWeb missions from Baikonur to Vostochny in 2019, Arianespace refused citing logistical problems.

 A threat to Kremlin?

-As the OneWeb project was picking up steam (in large part thanks to Russian rocket power), it dawned on the Kremlin what the easy, low-cost unfiltered access to the Internet could mean for Russia itself, particularly for its vast neglected territories away from central authorities and from the tight informational control.
+As the OneWeb project was picking up steam (in large part thanks to the Russian rocket power), it dawned on the Kremlin what the easy, low-cost unfiltered access to the Internet could mean for Russia itself, particularly for its vast neglected territories away from central authorities and from the tight informational control.
 Suddenly, the launches of civilian OneWeb satellites looked even more controversial than various military and dual-use Western missions, which had previously rode into space with the help of Russian rockets or Russian-built rocket engines.

 Ironically, the unprecedented ease and freedom of access to uncensored Internet by Russian citizens via the OneWeb network apparently scared the Kremlin much more than all Western spy satellites.